 Should you include your photo in your CV?
 I have the answer.

-I recently went along to an evening hosted by the Network of Skilled Migrants Manawatu to provide advice and tips on writing a CV.
+I went along to an evening hosted by the Network of Skilled Migrants Manawatu to provide advice and tips on writing a CV.
 I was asked if you should include your photo in your CV, which sparked a bit of discussion amongst ourselves.

 This question recently arose in the office, and from this PN Personnel team poll, the response was unanimous.
 A resounding NO!